Starting Your Own Digital Skills Training Program

 Online Training Options

-The Digital Navigators 101 tutorial is designed to help new digital navigators learn the skills and resources needed to work with their communities.
+The Digital Navigators 101 tutorial is designed to help new digital navigators (digital skills trainers) learn the skills and resources needed to work with their communities.
 This tutorial was created in July 2024.

 Learning Objectives